evgenyb/evgenyb.github.io/_posts/2020-11-24-grafana-data-source-as-code-or-how-to-deploy-azure-monitor-data-course-to-grafana.md

 ### Create API Key and store it to key-vault

-You can create new API Key from the portal at the `API Access` page.
-And you can copy value and cerate new secret at the key-vault.
+You can create new `API Key` from the portal at the `API Access` page.
+And you can copy value and create new secret at the key-vault.

-Or you can use `az cli` to both create new API key and store it to the key-vault:
+Or you can use `az cli` to both create new `API key` and store it to the key-vault:

 ```bash
 apiKey=$(az monitor app-insights api-key create --app iac-foobar-dev-ai --api-key grafana-key -g iac-foobar-dev-rg --query apiKey --read-properties ReadTelemetry -o tsv)
 az keyvault secret set -n appinsight-api-key --vault-name iac-foobar-dev-infra-kv --value ${apiKey}
 ```

-Now I need to create new `foobar-dev.json` file with the following content:
+With `Application ID` and `API key` in place, I need to create new `foobar-dev.json` file with the following content:

 ```json
 {